CCSoftWork

 * * *

-In any case if your installer does NOT expect to set JAVA_HOME automatically, on the Internet you will find many resources on how to set JAVA_HOME manually, just do searches for, for example, "JAVA_HOME linux" or "JAVA_HOME mac" (usually the search are not case sensitive, so when you do a search you can write either "JAVA_HOME" or "java_home" or "Java_Home", but when you set it as an environment variable it is better to write JAVA_HOME in uppercase).
+In any case, if your installer does NOT provide for setting the JAVA_HOME automatically, on the Internet you can find many resources on how to set the JAVA_HOME manually, just do a search for, for example, "JAVA_HOME linux" or "JAVA_HOME mac" (usually search engines do not distinguish between lowercase and uppercase, so when you do a search you can write indifferently both "JAVA_HOME" and "java_home" and "Java_Home", but when you set it as an environment variable it is better to write in capital letters JAVA_HOME).

-Many of these resources refer to proprietary JDKs, while MaxiTicTacToe is based on the Open Source JDK; so on, for example, Windows, the JAVA_HOME instead of (for example)
+Many of these resources refer to proprietary JDKs, while MaxiTicTacToe is based on Open Source JDKs; so on, for example, Windows, the JAVA_HOME instead of (for example)

 C:\Program Files\Java\jdk1.8.0_102